pwman3/update-notifier/README.md

 The reason why Pwman3 does not do it directly is that I don't want to add dependencies to Pwman3 and I would also like to gather statistics of usage.

-Everyone interested can opt-out, and NOTHING will be sent from pwman3 besides the actual version used EVER.
+Everyone interested can opt-out.
+When starting Pwman, a string of your hostname and your username, in addtion to the version currently used are sent over.
+If you want you can disable this behavior.
+But please don't.